 Most commercially available pre-herbicides usually remain effective in the soil for 2-4 months.
 However, premium-grade pre-emergents can stay in the soil for 6-8 months.
 We recommend a second application 1-2 months after the first application to maximize the effectiveness period of pre-emergents with shorter lifespans.

 The amount of rainfall your area receives also determines how long pre-emergent herbicides stay in the soil.
-The pre-emergent herbicide will likely break down sooner if your region has high annual precipitation levels than what appears on the product’s labels.
+The pre-emergent herbicide will likely break down sooner if your region has higher annual precipitation than what appears on the product’s labels.

 Lawn maintenance practices may also reduce the duration of effectiveness of pre-emergents.
 For instance, core aeration by tilling breaks the protective barrier formed by the herbicide chemicals, thereby enabling weed seeds to germinate and penetrate the topsoil.